Rose-STL-Lab/torchTS/website/docs/uncertainty-quantification-methods/stochastic-gradient-mcmc.md

 \end{aligned}
 $$

-Where after the kth iteration, $\theta$ follows the distribution of the posterior.
-By running for multiple $\theta$ with different samples according to the posterior, we quantify the uncertainty of our prediction.
+where after the $k$th iteration, $\theta$ follows the distribution of the posterior.
+We quantify the uncertainty of our prediction by running for multiple $\theta$ with different samples according to the posterior.